ucan-wg/spec/README.md

 ## 5.8 Backwards Compatibility

 A UCAN validator MAY implement backward compatibility with previous versions of UCAN.
 Delegated UCANs MUST be of an equal or higher version than their proofs.
-For example, a v0.9.0 UCAN that includes witnesses that are separately v0.9.0, v0.8.1, v0.7.0, and v0.5.0 MAY be considered valid.
+For example, a v0.9.0 UCAN that includes proofs that are separately v0.9.0, v0.8.1, v0.7.0, and v0.5.0 MAY be considered valid.
 A v0.5.0 UCAN that has a UCAN v0.9.0 proof MUST NOT be considered valid.

 # 6. Collections